 15. Wayne County Community College District

-The paralegal technology associate of applied science from Wayne County Community College District (WCCCD) focuses on teaching students how to become a paralegal, legal aide or legal assistant.
-Students learn how to handle legal research and writing, interviewing people involved in a lawsuit, gain insight into the various areas of law, ethics as a paralegal, and how to create legal documents on behalf of attorneys and clients.
+The paralegal technology associate of applied science from Wayne County Community College District (WCCCD) focuses on teaching students how to become paralegals, legal aides or legal assistants.
+Students learn how to handle legal research and writing, interview people involved in a lawsuit, gain insight into the various areas of law, ethics as a paralegal, and how to create legal documents on behalf of attorneys and clients.
 The paralegal program at WCCCD is one of the best paralegal programs in Michigan in terms of the quality and depth of the education provided to students.

 WCCCD is a public community college located in and around Detroit, Michigan.
 The school was founded in 1967 and offers certificate and associate degree programs.
 Course offerings at WCCCD focus on teaching technical skills and continuing education for adults.
 The educational offerings reflect the fact that WCCCD is an institution that’s looking to the future of technical jobs and offers courses with current topics and utilize recent technology so students can gain a competitive edge in their field.